 Taking full advantage of the promotion and transferring 75,000 miles, you will end up with 168,750 miles (75,000 miles transferred + 93,750 LifeMiles Bonus).
 Transfers cost $15 per 1,000 miles transferred, so the total cost of the transfers would be $1,125.

 This means that you are effectively purchasing 93,750 LifeMiles for $1,125.
-Crunching the numbers, this works out at 1.2 cents per mile, which is a stunning value and compares favorably with some of the best promotions we have seen from Avianca LifeMiles.
+Crunching the numbers, this works out at 1.2 cents per mile, which is a great value.
+With that said, we've recently seen LifeMiles sell miles for as few as 1.1 cents per mile recently.

 Unless you're feeling incredibly generous, the idea here is to transfer miles to an account belonging to a close friend or family member.
 Since Avianca lets you redeem awards for anyone, moving miles from one account to another shouldn't limit your options for who can travel on an award ticket.